.jpg)

 who successfully navigated the child welfare system,

-child’s dependency, and are eager to help other
+accepted responsibility for the factors involved in their child’s dependency, and are eager to help other

 parents succeed.
 PAs receive extensive training and